Skip to main content

 Your Mental Health Matters

-Plan ahead, set boundaries, and do what feels right for you so that you can find your own joy while protecting your mental health during the holidays.
+So plan ahead, set boundaries, speak up when you're struggling, and do what feels right for you so that you can find your own joy while protecting your mental health during the holidays.